(Last updated on 2.6.2020)

 Questionnaire of the University of Minho: COVID-19 impact on the Portuguese cultural sector

-Kinkade Family Foundation (USA), Emergency grant for curators
+USA: Kinkade Family Foundation, Emergency grant for curators

-4. Campaingns, manifests and petition to raise awareness regarding of the impact on the cultural sector
+5. Campaingns, manifestos and petitions to raise awareness regarding of the impact on the cultural sector

 Belgium: By State of the Arts (EN / NL)